Refining the Idea

 - Is the proposed project consistent with the division/department’s priorities?

 - Does the project address identified needs at the College?
 If so, is there sufficient evidence/data to demonstrate that need?

 - Does the College have the staff/space/equipment available to carry out the project if the grant is successful?

 It is important to discuss plans with discipline colleagues and the divisional dean to answer these questions.
 The Director of Grants is also available to discuss the concept and help to determine how it fits with the RTC mission and the best process for moving forward.

 - Search for relevant funders

 - Download grant guidelines to review

-When considering applying for a grant, start by working with the Director of Grant Development in reviewing the proposal guidelines to answer the following questions:
+When considering applying for a grant, start by working with the Director of Grants in reviewing the proposal guidelines to answer the following questions:

 - Does the College meet eligibility requirements?